IBSF World Championships 2020 – Men

 The Men competition at the IBSF World Championships 2020 was held on 27 and 28 February 2020.

+The German skeleton athletes took advantage of their home advantage, and all four German starters placed among the top five.
+Christopher Grotheer, who did not compete in the World Cup in the 2019/20 season and was only able to compete thanks to Felix Keisinger's Junior World Championship title, was crowned the surprise world champion.
+Although Axel Jungk had the fastest time in three of four runs, he had to settle for second place.
+Alexander Gassner secured bronze.
+For the second time since 1991, all three medalists came from the same country.

 Results

 The first two runs were held on 27 February at 10:00.
 The last two runs were held on 28 February at 13:04.